jlautoa645/map_maker_robot/sensors_actuators/l298n/l298n_basic/README.md

 This program:
-- Prompts a user to input three parameters: Direction, speed, time
+- Prompts a user to input three parameters: direction, speed, time
 - moves the robot according to these parameters